Goa beach holidays with family and friends

-Why Goa Beaches?
+Why Goa Beaches are famous?

 'Life is a party'.
 If you live by this phrase then Goan beaches are the place you ought to be holidaying at.
 And even those who don't believe in the merriment of life will start giving second thoughts once they are here.
 Goa beaches, by nature, are most versatile.
 From the peppy ones which are kept awake all night by trance parties to the long stretches of virgin beach territories, Goa has something to offer to every holiday mood.
 Being washed twice a day by tides and getting a new look every year courtesy the monsoons, each of the hot Goa beaches exude a personality of their own.